Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$

-The combination of the previous classification Theorem with our analysis of the normalized systole over Balanced metrics (see Theorem $\ref{sysofbal}$) allows us to understand the normalized systole along a $1$-parameter deformation of the Fubini-Study metric in $\mathcal{Z}$.
+The combination of the previous classification Theorem with our analysis of the normalized systole over balanced metrics (Theorem $\ref{sysofbal}$) allow us to understand the normalized systole along a $1$-parameter deformation of the Fubini-Study metric in $\mathcal{Z}$.

 \begin{coro} Fix $n \geq 3$.
 Let $\mathbb{R} \ni t \mapsto (J_t, g_t) \in \mathcal{Z}$ be a smooth $1$-parameter deformation of the Fubini-Study metric in $\mathcal{Z}$.
 Then there exists an $\varepsilon>0$ such that, for every $t \in (-\varepsilon, \varepsilon)$, \end{coro}